Covariant Hamiltonian Field Theory: Examples for Hamiltonian densities in covariant field theory

 With $\LC_{\text{M}}$ from Eq.~(\ref{ld-maxwell}), we obtain directly

-This is the tensor form of the inhomogeneous Maxwell equation.
-In order to formulate the equivalent Hamiltonian description, we first define, according to Eq.~(\ref{p-def}), the tensor field components $\pi^{\mu\nu}$ as the conjugate objects of vector components $A_{\mu}$
+In Minkowski space, this is the tensor form of the inhomogeneous Maxwell equation.
+In order to formulate the equivalent Hamiltonian description, we first define, according to Eq.~(\ref{p-def}), the canonically field components $p^{\mu\nu}$ as the conjugate objects of the derivatives of the $4$-vector potential $\ba$